In this section

 We are working every day to advance state-of-the-art pediatric health care through life-saving discoveries, cures, and new and better treatments.
 We are committed to serving the needs of all of Wisconsin’s kids, no matter where they live.
 And so much of this work – taking place in our hospitals, clinics, and through countless other services and programs throughout the state – relies on support from donors like you.

-Below are just a few of the milestones reached and recognition earned through your generous contributions of gifts, time and financial support:
+The following are just a few of the milestones reached and recognition earned through your

 Expanding Reach, Improving Access

 As part of our priority to bring care closer to home for kids and families, Children’s began construction on a new, free-standing clinic in Kenosha.
 The new clinic will provide primary care, specialty services and advocacy programs and offer a number of expanded services to kids and families in the area.
 We are excited about the opportunity to bring additional services in a new, state-of-the-art facility to the Kenosha area.

 Children’s opened a new urgent care clinic in Oak Creek, our sixth urgent care location with

 additional clinics located in Milwaukee, Mequon, Wauwatosa, New Berlin and Delafield.

 Children’s has continued to expand services in northeast Wisconsin, a reflection of our mission to provide services closer to kids in the region.
 We have doubled pre- and post-surgical services, allowing for greater access for children in the Fox Valley.
 We have also expanded our specialty team to include an endocrine and diabetes specialist, a new pediatric gastroenterologist, an additional pediatric cardiologist and a vice president of Children’s northeast region – a new position in the system.